 Reuse and recycle.

 The only way to win is to apply!
-National and local scholarships can have much competition so increase your chances of winning by applying to as many scholarships as possible.
+National and local scholarships can have much competition, so increase your chances of winning by applying to as many scholarships as possible.
 You most likely have a lot on your plate, so writing 20 scholarship essays can be daunting.
-Try reusing and recycling the ones you have already written if they are applicable.
+Try reusing and recycling the ones you have already written, if applicable.
 Sometimes, one good paper (with some minor tweaking) can take you a long way with tons of different scholarship opportunities!